-The School of Social Work offers an Addictions and Recovery specialty, which is a set of electives, practicum, and specialty supervision for MSW students interested in becoming a Licensed Clinical Addiction Specialist (LCAS), credentialed by the North Carolina Substance Abuse Professional Practice Board (NCSAPPB).
+The School of Social Work offers an Addictions and Recovery specialty, which is a set of electives, practicum, and certification supervision for MSW students interested in becoming a Licensed Clinical Addiction Specialist (LCAS), credentialed by the North Carolina Substance Abuse Professional Practice Board (NCSAPPB).
 Completing this curriculum will prepare the student to apply for the LCAS Associate from under Criteria C upon graduation.

 Why should you take part in this "Criteria C" curriculum?